Business loans for startups

 A startup loan is a type of finance designed to help new businesses that have been trading for just a few years (typically 3 or less) pay for the essentials you need to run your business in that key early stage – even if you don’t have much in the way of credit history.

 The British Business Bank’s Start Up Loans scheme provides government-backed loans for UK small and medium-sized enterprises (SMEs) under 3 years old, delivered through partners at a fixed interest rate via the Start Up Loans Company.
 The scheme also comes with 12 months of business mentoring, which can be a good idea if your company is very new.
-Find out more in our Start Up Loans review.

 Am I eligible for a government-backed loan?